yunndlalala/dynamic_earthquake_triggering/README.md

 # DynTriPy
 ** Note: please use the released version or install it by pip.
-Codes in this restory are still in development.
+Codes in this repository are still in development.
 ## A package for detecting dynamic triggering.
 -------
 ### Install